skarlekar/smart-quora/README.md

  ![answer](images/sq-answer1.png)

 ### Award an Answer
 Awarding an answer is an administrator function and has to be performed in the back-end.
 Ideally, this will be triggered by a lambda function that finds all the question that are past current time and invokes the award transaction.
-For now, adding a query to retrieve past due questions and award them through a lambda function is left as an exe
+For now, adding a query to retrieve past due questions and award them through a lambda function is left as an exercise to the reader.

+To award an answer, on the server go to the _smartquora-

 ## Troubleshooting